whc2001/snapclient/README.md

 I dropped the usage of ADF completely but copied stripped down, needed components to this project (using <b>ESP-ADF v2.6</b>).
 This was necessary because ADF was using flac in closed source precompiled library which made it impossible to get good results for multiroom syncing.
-IDF's I2S driver was also copied to project's components and adapted.
-Originally it wasn't possible to pre load DMA buffers with audio samples and therefore no precise sync could be achieved.

 ### Codebase

-The codebase is split into components and build on <b>ESP-IDF v4.3.5</b>.
+The codebase is split into components and build on <b>ESP-IDF v5.1.1</b>.
 I still have some refactoring on the todo list as the concept has started to settle and allow for new features can be added in a structured manner.
 In the code you will find parts that are only partly related features and still not on the task list.
 Also there is a lot of code clean up needed.

 Components
- - audio-board : taken from ADF, stripped down to strictly necessary parts for usage with Lyrat v4.3
+ - audio-board : taken from ADF, stripped down to strictly necessary parts for playback
- - audio-hal : taken from ADF, stripped down to strictly necessary parts for usage with Lyrat v4.3
+ - audio-hal : taken from ADF, stripped down to strictly necessary parts for playback
- - audio-sal : taken from ADF, stripped down to strictly necessary parts for usage with Lyrat v4.3
+ - audio-sal : taken from ADF, stripped down to strictly necessary parts for playback
- - custom_board :
+ - custom_board : generic board component to support easy integration of DACs
- - custom-driver : modified I2S driver from IDF v4.3.1 which supports preloading DMA buffers with valid data
  - dsp_processor : Audio Processor, low pass filters, effects, etc.
  - esp-dsp : Submodule to the ESP-ADF done by David Douard
  - esp-peripherals : taken from ADF, stripped down to strictly necessary parts for usage with Lyrat v4.3